jdgamble555/adv-firestore-functions/README.md

 **Full-text search**

+*WARNING!* - This function can create A LOT of documents if you have a big text field.
+However, it is worth it if you only **write** sporatically.

 This will index your fields so that you can search them.
 No more Algolia or Elastic Search!
-No more indexing every letter!
-It will, however, create documents based on the number of words in the field.
-So a blog post with 100 words, will create 100 documents indexing 6 words (default number) at a time so you can search phrases etc. Since you generally write / update fields in firebase rarely, 100 documents is not a big deal to index, and will save you money on searching.
-The size of the document is just one foreign key field.
+It will create documents based on the number of words in the field.
+So a blog post with 100 words, will create 100 documents indexing 6 words at a time.
+You can change this number.
+Since you generally write / update fields in firebase rarely, 100 documents is not a big deal to index, and will save you money on searching.
+The size of the document is just 6 words, plus the other foreign key fields you want to index.
 This function will automatically create, delete, and update the indexes when necessary.
-All of these functions also use transactions, batching, and chunking (100 documents at a time) to provide the best performance.
+All of these functions use transactions, batching, and chunking (100 documents at a time) to provide the best performance.

 **Events -- VERY IMPORTANT!**